|Click to Print|

 Contractors operating in urban areas are looking for a tight turning radius, and in these instances, Galligan says, contractors tend to go with low, cab-forward types of vehicles typified by trucks manufactured by Japanese companies, such as Isuzu, Mitsubishi Fuso, Nissan diesel and Hino. ?These are the four principal Japanese nameplates and they produce a range of good vehicles from about 10,000 pounds up to about 26,000 pounds gross vehicle weight (GVW).
 I would imagine landscape contractors go for the light/medium weight vehicles from 10,000 to 19,000 pounds,?
 Galligan says.

-This GVW is generally sufficient for carrying the equipment landscape companies will use, Galligan adds, and allows them to attach small trailers to these vehicles as well.
+This GVW is generally sufficient for carrying the equipment landscape companies will use, Galligan adds, and allows them to attach small trailers to these vehicles

 If landscape contractors have a little more freedom in terms of where they are operating, says Galligan, they might choose trucks with a conventional nose or conventional cab. ?This is the typical cab you see with the engine in front of the driver,? he explains, adding these trucks tend to be manufactured by such companies as Ford and International/Navistar. ?The conventionals tend to be a little heavier, so if they are being used in a more rugged, rural or off-road type of operation, sometimes they will go for the heavier vehicles, which will give them greater carrying capacity, heavier components, heavier axles and springs.?